derrekyoung/BOMapp/README.md

 BOMapp
 ======
+An experiment with AngularJS.

-App to create a Bill of Materials
+App to create a bill of materials.
+Prompts for required SKUs and suggests optional/common SKUs.